4. Library Management System

 3. Hotel Booking System

-A hotel booking system is an advanced project that can be built using JavaFX for the GUI and a database for backend operations.
+A hotel booking system is an advanced application that can be created using JavaFX for the GUI and a database for backend operations.
 It allows users to check room availability, book rooms, and make payments.
 The project also incorporates room categorisation, booking history, and user authentication.

 Technologies Used: JavaFX, Spring Boot, MySQL, JPA, Spring Security, Thymeleaf, Stripe, Docker.